What is brainspotting?

 To learn more:

-See the Rocky Mountain Brainspotting Institute’s website for videos with Dr. David Grand as he introduces and discusses the Brainspotting therapeutic technique.
+See the official Brainspotting website and this brief description of what brainspotting is.
+Additional resources can be found on the Rocky Mountain Brainspotting Institute’s website for videos, podcasts, books, and research articles.
+This video with Dr. David Grand offers more detail as he introduces and discusses the Brainspotting therapeutic technique.